 A severe shoulder separation

-You may need surgery right away if you have the following symptoms:
+You may need surgery right away if you have:

 Numbness in your fingers